devops-coop/ansible-haproxy/README.md

 Requirements
 ------------

-Only tested on Ubuntu and SmartOS for now.
+Only tested on CentOS, Ubuntu and SmartOS for now.
 Some features are only possible with haproxy 1.5 (like the compresion flags).
 This role will install the public repository to install haproxy 1.5 on ubuntu.
+Or it will install the EPEL repository on CentOS.

 Role Variables
 --------------

 There is a main dictionary that needs to be set named `haproxy`.
 This dictionary has 4 main sections :
 - global
 - defaults